 Hit the lake!

-Without a doubt, the most popular Marble Falls attractions of all are Lake Marble Falls and Lake LBJ, and heading out onto the water to boat, swim, or fish is one of the best things to do in Marble Falls!
+Without a doubt, the most popular Marble Falls attractions of all are Lake Marble Falls and Lake LBJ, and heading out onto the water is one of the best things to do in Marble Falls!

 Marble Falls is located in Burnet County, about an hour northwest of Austin or an hour and a half north of San Antonio.